 By Pramod Chaturvedi And Kathir

-Tamil Nadu will be witnessing an assembly election in a single phase on April 6 and the counting of votes will be done on May 2.
-Polls will be held for 234 seats in the state with the Congress-DMK and BJP-AIADMK alliance being the major groups contesting against each other.
+Tamil Nadu assembly elections will be held in a single phase on April 6 and the counting of votes will be done on May 2.
 (ANI)